-An assessment of the principal risks and uncertainties that may impact our business strategy, earnings or profitability are set out on pages 44 to 47 of the 2020 Annual Report and Accounts.
-Notes 7 and 16 to 18 to the financial statements further describe how the above risks relate to our businesses and the control techniques that we apply to manage them.
+An assessment of the principal risks and uncertainties facing the Group, including those that would threaten its business model, future performance, solvency or liquidity is set out on pages 52 to 59 of the 2023 annual report and accounts.
+See: group.legalandgeneral.com/reports.
+Notes 7 and 15 to 17 to the financial statements further describe how the above risks relate to our businesses and the control techniques that we apply to manage them.